uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 ## Create Project

-First we want to create a new Unity project, Unity Hub has an Ar Core template but I have found it unreliable and bloated so we will set up our own that we can use with all our future AR projects.
+First we want to create a new Unity project, Unity Hub has an AR Core template but I have found it unreliable and bloated so we will set up our own that we can use with all our future AR projects.

 In the following video we will:
 - Create a new Unity project using the **Universal 3D** template